 (amended August 25, 2014, effective September 1, 2014) - (c) The certification of eligibles from promotional, reemployment and/or employment lists shall be presented in order of the examination score, when competitive, on the same register. (adopted June 23, 1988 effective July 1, 1988, amended October 1, 1989, amended August 25, 2014, effective September 1, 2014) - (d) Within 45 days after such names are certified the appointing authority shall appoint one of those whose names are certified to each vacancy which is to be filled.
 Requisitions which are not returned within this 45 day period shall be canceled.
-In each case of acceptance of an appointment, such appointment shall become effective as of the date on which the appointee enters upon duty in accordance with the Law and Rules. (amended May 12, 1983, effective June 1, 1983, May 24, 1990)
+To allow for the additional time required to complete background investigations, the 45 day period is extended to 90-days for vacancies in pubic safety agencies that require a background investigation.
+For vacancies in public safety agencies that require a background investigation, the appointing authority shall appoint one of those whose names are certified to each vacancy which is to be filled within 90 days after such names are certified.
+Requisitions which are not returned within this 90-day period shall be cancelled.
+In each case of acceptance of an appointment, such appointment shall become effective as of the date on which the appointee enters upon duty in accordance with the Law and Rules. (amended May 12, 1983, effective June 1, 1983, May 24,1990, amended October 18, 2022)